VolkanKabay/spotify-klon/README.md

 This project is a web application built using React, JavaScript, HTML, and CSS.
 It leverages an API to fetch and display data dynamically.
-The primary goal of the project is to [briefly describe the main purpose or functionality of your application].
+The primary goal of the project is to understand the concepts of severous techniques including api usage, redux etc.